Freedom of Information

 Making a FOI request

-If you wish to make a request for information under FOI legislation, the request can be made online.
+If the date you are looking for is not available, and you still wish to make a request for information under FOI legislation, the request can be made online.

 Freedom of Information Officer